readium/ts-toolkit/navigator/docs/audio/AudioNavigator.md

 ## Timeline

 The `AudioNavigator` exposes a `timeline` property that contextualizes the publication's reading order and table of contents.
 See [Timeline](./Timeline.md) for full documentation.

+## Remote Playback

+The `AudioNavigator` exposes a `remotePlayback` property that gives access to the browser's [Remote Playback API](https://developer.mozilla.org/en-US/docs/Web/API/Remote_Playback_API), enabling users to cast audio to AirPlay or Chromecast devices.
+See [Remote Playback](./RemotePlayback.md) for full documentation.

 ## Helpers